This article was updated in July 2022.

 The future of partner events

-There is a lot of uncertainty around in-person events over the next 6-12 months (and beyond!).
-For now, the focus is on virtual events and planning quarter by quarter.
+The focus is on virtual events and planning quarter by quarter.
 Meagan and her team know the need for demand gen is not going away.
 They work hard to be flexible and creative in developing new and unique ways to engage their audience, create valuable opportunities for their partners, and align with their internal teams.

-Partner programs are a powerful channel for creating and advancing pipeline.
+Partner marketing programs are a powerful channel for creating and advancing pipeline.
 Watch the full webinar on-demand to hear how Meagan and her team at Adobe enable their partners and use events to drive demand.